 It was in high school that Garrett developed a love for writing and photography.
 From his freshman year on he trained with a local photographer that taught him all the aspects of making pictures, but it was writing that truly lit his creative desire.
 Throughout high school, and into college, he attended public speaking and writing courses to develop his skills and he was often seen jotting down stories into a tattered notebook he carried… and secretly hoping that one of his stories might be good enough for his first novel.

-At the age of 17, seeking adventure and escape from his sleepy little burg, he joined the Navy and traded the countryside for the high seas.
+At the age of 17, seeking adventure and escape from his sleepy little burg, he joined the Navy and traded the countryside for the high seas and the deserts of the middle east.
 He deployed multiple times around the world in support of the U.S. government’s anti-terror efforts and received numerous awards and commendations for his honorable service.
 He often says that even though it was only a few years of service it is the one period of his life that has influenced him the most.

-After college, and several more years of working in leadership and management, he was recruited to move to South Carolina where he, his wife and 4 children started their next adventure as they moved into the life of consulting for an international consultancy.
+After college, and several more years of working in leadership and management, he was recruited to start his next adventure as he moved into the life of consulting for an international consultancy.
 His work allowed him to travel all over the world and he found it to be exciting and challenging, but he couldn’t help but feel as if something was missing.

-He returned to University thinking more educational enlightenment might fill the void and Garrett earned his Masters of Science from the Citadel Military Academy at Charleston.
-Finishing his degree did fill his time for a while, but he also realized he wasn’t writing as much as he wanted so he refocused his time back into writing and pictures.
+He realized he wasn’t writing as much as he wanted so he refocused his time back into writing and pictures.
 While on the road he made as much time as possible to write, and he completed his first novel, Lost Sunrise, in 2015.

-These days you can find Garrett someplace between Australia, New York or Charleston, South Carolina.
-When he isn’t busy with family, travel or one of his clients you can usually find him carrying around one of his tattered notebooks with story ideas as he strives to complete his next novel.
+These days you can find Garrett someplace between Australia, New York or New Orleans Louisiana.
+When he isn’t busy with travel or one of his clients you can usually find him carrying around one of his tattered notebooks with story ideas as he strives to complete his next novel.

 Garrett has several novels completed or in work.